nirmit1509/tictactoe-claystack/README.md

 4. Admin will store all the bet amount and it will be settled once game is over.
 5. After marking a box and confirming transaction if you can't see your mark, just refresh.
 It might be due to frontend code state update issue.

+READ 'Contract_description.md' in order to get details of Smart Contract and its logic.
+Ps: Smart Contract is written in a self-explanatory fashion.

 Approach on how winner is decided: